Thursday, 30 August 2018

 Kathleen Winsor and Forever Amber Part I

-She had always wanted to write, and during her husband’s absence,she wrote several drafts of the novel Amber..
+She had always wanted to write, and during her husband’s absence, she wrote several drafts of the novel Amber..
+It was a long book and packed with incident.

 Amber, however, is fascinated by the world of the rich, and London.
 Some of the novel was clearly inspired by Moll Flanders, by Defoe.
-Amber is left poor when Bruce leaves her, and she marries a con man, to get a father for her unborn baby.
-Her husband cheats her out of the money Bruce left her, and she ends up in jail, and becomes a thief and the mistress of a thief… She becomes an actress and then marries a well to do elderly businessman.
+Bruce goes away, leaving her with some money, and leaving her pregnant.
+She foolishly marries a con man, to get a father for her unborn baby.
+Her husband cheats her out of the money Bruce left her, and she ends up in jail.
+She becomes a thief and the mistress of a thief… She becomes an actress and then marries a well to do elderly businessman.

 Friday, 3 August 2018